qlswns0/qlswns0/README.md

 # Coding Beginner: Can I Really Do This Class?
 The game's main theme is to overcome the assignments of the class.
 I tried hard to put into this game the emotions I felt doing this class.
+To play the game, you can play by downloading the assets folder to the main screen of your computer and opening the Python file in the assets folder.

 # How to Play
 Player 1 uses 'W', 'A', 'S', and 'D' to move.